arrayfire/arrayfire/docs/pages/indexing.md

 ## Member functions

 There are several member functions which allow you to index into an af::array.
-These functions have similar functionallity but may be easier to parse for some.
+These functions have similar functionality but may be easier to parse for some.

 * [row(i)](\ref af::array::row) or [col(i)](\ref af::array::col) specifying a single row/column
 * [rows(first,last)](\ref af::array::rows) or [cols(first,last)](\ref af::array::cols)